Malaysia, Singapore grapple with prolonged dry spell

 “In a week, consumers will receive water for four days.”

-The state of Negeri Sembilan, near Kuala Lumpur, declared a “state of crisis” over the water shortage last week.
+The state of Negeri Sembilan near the capital, Kuala Lumpur, declared a “state of crisis” last week as water in its dams fell to critical levels.

-In Singapore, the Public Utilities Board has boosted the supply of recycled water, known as NEWater, and desalinated supplies, to keep up reservoir levels.
+In Singapore, the Public Utilities Board (PUB) has boosted the supply of recycled water, known as NEWater, and desalinated supplies, in order to keep up reservoir levels.

 Singapore’s national security concerns mean it has developed into one of the world leaders in water technology as it tries to cut reliance on imported supplies from Malaysia.

-About 55 percent of Singapore’s water is now desalinated or recycled, in line with an aim to be self-sufficient by 2061, when a 1962 agreement to buy 250 million gallons per day from Malaysia ends, according to the board.
+Around 55 percent of Singapore’s water is now desalinated or recycled, in line with an aim to be self-sufficient by 2061, when a 1962 agreement to buy 250 million gallons per day from Malaysia ends, according to the PUB.

-Some experts say while Singapore is coping well with the dry spell, it needs to diversify its water supplies further.

-“The expectation of the large increase of NEWater and desalination water may not be practical due to their much higher cost than imported water and catchment water,” said Pat Yeh, assistant professor in the Department of Civil and Environmental Engineering at National University of Singapore.

-Johor, the Malaysian state that borders Singapore, has been urging an early re-negotiation of the water deal, saying it is too advantageous to the city-state.
+Johor, the southern Malaysian state that borders Singapore, has been urging an early re-negotiation, saying the deal is too advantageous to the city-state.

-“The talks should begin immediately,” Hasni Mohammad, chairman of a public works panel, told Bernama in a recent interview.
-“We have long been in a losing position.”
+“The talks should begin immediately,” Hasni Mohammad, chairman of a state public works panel, told Bernama in an interview on Feb 18.

-Additional reporting by Niluksi Koswanage; Writing by Rachel Armstrong; Editing by Clarence Fernandez and Robert Birsel
+“We have long been in a losing position when we sell raw water to Singapore at three sen (for 1,000 gallons),” he said, adding that the price of treated water was too high.
+(Additional reporting by Niluksi Koswanage; Writing by Rachel Armstrong; Editing by Clarence Fernandez)